CamillaBa/FYS-STK4155_Project_3/README.md

 * save_load_test.py                 (contains unit test for saving and loading training sessions)
 * simple_mlp.py                     (contains MLP class)

-The folder data contains the data to generate plots.
+The folder "data" contains the data to generate plots.
 Execute the files "one_dim_diffusion_eq.py", "long_training_session.py",
 to produce the plots from the report.